Bhavyanaik063/Live-Emoji-System/README.md

 ## Install dependencies:
 **bash**
 * pip install -r requirements.txt
-* Use code with caution.
+* inference.py

 ## 🏃 How to Run
 *  **Ensure your webcam is connected and accessible.**
 * Run the main inference script:
 **bash**
 * python inference.py
-* Use code with caution.

 ## 📄 License
 * This project is licensed under the MIT License.
-See the LICENSE file for details. (pp. 1, 5)
+See the LICENSE file for details.